FreeThroatHugs/getrss/README.md

 4: Copy and paste the commands.

-5: There will be a new document named 'rss_feeds.opml'.
+5: There will be a new document named '(webpage title)_feeds.opml'.

 6: You can then edit the file or import the feeds into your favorite RSS feed reader.